The Ring (2002 film)

-The film is the first installment of the American Ring series, and is followed by The Ring Two (2005) and Rings (2017).
-The success of The Ring paved the way for American remakes of several other Asian and Japanese horror films, including The Grudge (2004) and Dark Water (2005).
+The Ring was theatrically released in the United States by DreamWorks Pictures on October 18, 2002.
+It grossed $249 million worldwide and won Best Horror Film and Best Actress (for Watts) at the 29th Saturn Awards.
+The success of The Ring inspired American remakes of several other Asian and Japanese horror films, including The Grudge (2004) and Dark Water (2005).